holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/00_skills_assessment/skills_assesment.md

    example: `[1, 5, 6] -> [(1, 5), (5, 6)]`.
 Create at least three unit tests.
 5. Create a function that takes two strings as inputs and returns a boolean of whether they are anagrams.
 Create at least three unit tests.
-6. Crate a function that takes a single string as an input and returns the score of the given string in a Scrabble game.
+6. Create a function that takes a single string as an input and returns the score of the given string in a Scrabble game.
 Create at least three unit tests.
 7. Implement a basic linked list data structure with functions for `insert()`,